Cat flu at a glance

 - Antiviral drugs can include oral tablets or eye ointments.
 Common antivirals used to treat herpes include trifluridine, ganciclovir, famciclovir, idoxuridine and vidarabine.

 - L-lysine is an over the counter amino acid that has been shown to suppress viral replication and inhibit cytopathogenicity.

 - Antibiotics to treat secondary bacterial infections.

 - Corticosteroids and/or anti-inflammatories to treat transient arthritis.

-- Encourage food and water intake; if the cat is not showing an interest, try offering small gourmet canned food.
+- Encourage food and water intake; if the cat is not showing interest, try offering small gourmet canned food.
 Warming it up a little can also help make it more appealing.
 There are also high-calorie products available from your veterinarian to use with sick and recuperating cats.
 These are usually in paste form.
 Cats with mouth ulcers benefit from soft food.
 If the cat cannot be encouraged to eat, a feeding tube will be necessary.

 - Nasal decongestants and vaporisers to clear discharge and ease breathing.
 If you don’t have a vaporiser, run a hot shower for 10 minutes, so the room gets steamy and leave the cat in the bathroom for 10-15 minutes can help loosen up congestion.

 - Oxygen therapy for cats who are having difficulty breathing.

-This depends on the severity and the overall health status and age of your cat.
+This depends on the severity and overall health status and age of your cat.
 But typically you can expect the cat to recover within 7-10 days.

 Some cats may go on to become chronic shedders and during these periods may develop clinical signs again, although typically milder, or in some cases, no symptoms at all but they can pass on cat flu to other cats during the period of shedding.
 Test cats for FIV and FeLV who fail to respond to treatment.